 Ngurah Rai International Airport to Nusa Lembongan:

-The journey from the airport to Sanur takes approximately 30-45 minutes by taxi.
-From here you will need to take a boat to Nusa Lembongan.
+The journey from the airport to Sanur harbor takes approximately 60-90 minutes by taxi this is not including immigration or waiting for luggage at the airport.
+From Sanur harbor you will need to take a boat to Nusa Lembongan.

 Sanur to Nusa Lembongan by boat: